LivePersonInc/knowledge-center-archive/pages/conversation-builder-migration-to-gcp.md

 <div class="header-label">
 After careful consideration, LivePerson has decided to **move the Conversational Cloud to a secure, public cloud offering from Google - Google's Cloud Platform (GCP)* in order to expand to a robust global network.

-The decision to move to the public cloud was made after weighing customers' needs and the numerous benefits offered by expanding to an established robust global network.
+The decision to move to the public cloud was made after weighing customers' needs and the numerous benefits offered by expanding to an established robust global network.</div>

  ## Top Benefits:
   * **Faster service** - deployment to more geographic regions that are closer to agents and brands